 Other restoration costs, outside the scope of IAS 16, Property, Plant and Equipment, are provided for at their present value against operating results and the use of the provision is made in the period in which the restoration work is performed.
-Changes in the measurement of liabilities related to the location of the mining activity are recorded in operating income and depreciated over the respective useful lives of the assets giving rise to these changes.

-The effects of the updating of the liability, due to the effect of the discount rate and / or passage of time, is recorded as a financial expense.
+The accretion of the discount on a closure liability due to the passage of time is recognized as a finance expense in the statement of income.